ibeach/ibeach.github.io/index.md

 	</li>
 </ul>

-<h3>Design:</h3>
+<h3>Other Activities:</h3>
 <ul>
 	<li>
-	I helped design the newsletter for the University of Toronto Mathematics Graduate Student Association.
+	I helped design the <a href="https://www.math.utoronto.ca/mgsa/newsletter/">newsletter</a> for the University of Toronto Mathematics Graduate Student Association.
 	</li>
 	<li>
-	I designed the poster for the 2023 and 2024 <a href="https://ibeach.github.io/files/birds_eye.pdf">Bird's Eye Conference.</a>
+	I designed the poster for the 2023 and 2024 Bird's Eye Conference at the University of Toronto.
 	</li>
 </ul>